 The assessment committee submits a recommendation stating whether the doctoral work is worthy of defence for the doctoral degree and explaining the reasoning behind its assessment.
 All parts of the submitted thesis or presented documentation must be discussed in relation to the criteria defined in Section 11-1.
-The recommendation should be discursive and end with a clear conclusion regarding whether or not the work should be approved.
+The recommendation should be discursive and end with a clear conclusion regarding whether the work is worthy of being defended for PhD degree or not.
 Any dissenting opinions or individual statements by committee members must be included and explained in the recommendation.